-- An enforceable clause in the lease agreement requiring the tenant to return the lighting system to its original state. - An agreed make-good completion date falling within three months of the Assessment Date (122 days). - Detailed design documentation that provides all the information required for the assessment.
+- There is an enforceable clause in the lease agreement requiring the tenant to return the lighting system to its original state. - There is an agreed make-good completion date falling within three months of the Assessment Date (122 days). - There is detailed design documentation that provides all the information required for the assessment.
 This shall include RCPs, lighting circuits, control strategies, equipment schedules and technical specifications.